cyberglitchlabs/owon-xdm-remote/README.md

 5.123456E-03
 ```

-If you just like to have your custom parameters set at startup of the multimeter, just don't use the WiFi / MQTT part.
+If you just like to have your custom parameters set at startup of the multimeter, simply don't use the WiFi / MQTT part.

 ## Startup Behavior

 On startup, the controller runs a three-stage initialization:

-1. Check for valid credentials in file system - if not valid or empty
+1. Check for valid network credentials in file system - if not valid or empty
 2. Start WiFi Manager and enter WiFi and MQTT credentials
 3. Check for UART line idle timeout
 4. Identify device via `*IDN?`